Skip to content

 Apply OFAC sanctions screening on every payee Does the payee match an entry on the OFAC SDN List, Sectoral Sanctions Identifications List, UK FCO Consolidated Sanctions List, or EU Restrictive Measures List?
 Rules Engine Auditor

-OFAC strict-liability under IEEPA 50 USC 1705 (civil penalty up to USD 1.5M average per violation, cumulative penalties exceeding USD 100M in 2024 enforcement actions); UK MLR 2017 Reg 19 + EU Regulation 2580/2001; deterministic match against current sanctions lists with fuzzy-matching for transliteration variants; any positive match blocks the payment line and routes to AML officer
+OFAC strict-liability under IEEPA 50 USC 1705 (civil penalty averaging USD 1.5M per violation, with cumulative 2024 enforcement above USD 100M), alongside the parallel UK and EU sanctions regimes.
+Deterministic match against the current lists with fuzzy-matching for transliteration variants; any positive match blocks the payment line and routes it to the AML officer

 Decision Record